BogdanGeorgian91/techStudies/README.md

 ## 🤝 Contributing

 This is a personal knowledge base.
 Content is continuously updated as new concepts are learned and technologies evolve.

----

-*Organized with Option 2 structure for scalability and clear domain separation.*